 To test it out, you and a friend will have to stand in opposite corners of the large arched entryway, then face the corner and whisper.
 Your friend should be able to hear your voice as if you were right next to them, not whispering into a faraway corner.

 According to experts, this happens because the whisperer’s voice follows the curve of the domed ceiling.
-The Whispering Gallery is a popular spot for marriage proposals—and a unique place to whisper sweet nothings to your main squeeze.
+The Whispering Gallery is a popular spot for marriage proposals—and a unique place to quietly share sweet nothings with your main squeeze.

 Underneath Grand Central Terminal, there are secret networks of underground tracks, steam-pipe tunnels, and storage areas.
-Hidden in these underground depths is a train platform with a secret entrance and an elevator straight up to the Waldorf Astoria hotel.
+Hidden in these depths is a train platform with an undercover entrance and an elevator straight up to the Waldorf Astoria hotel.

 The Grand Central Kissing Room and Backward Zodiac

-The Biltmore Room, located on the Grand Concourse across from Starbucks, was known as the “Kissing Room” during the golden age of train travel during the 1930s and 1940s.
+The Biltmore Room, located in the Main Concourse near the 45th Street Passage, was known as the “Kissing Room” during the golden age of train travel during the 1930s and 1940s.

-The Biltmore Room was where the famous 20th Century Limited train from the West Coast used to arrive.
-Passengers on this service—including many celebrities and politicians—would get off the train and greet their loved ones here with kisses and hugs.
-Often, they would then go up the stairs into the famous Biltmore Hotel (now the Bank of America building).
+The famous 20th Century Limited train from the West Coast used to arrive at The Biltmore Room.
+Passengers on this service—including many celebrities and politicians—would get off the train and greet their loved ones with kisses and hugs.
+Often, they would go upstairs into the famous building that was then the Biltmore Hotel.

-Meanwhile, the ceiling over the Main Concourse, with its famous mural of the stars, is one of Grand Central Terminal’s most famous features.
+The ceiling over the Main Concourse, with its famous mural of the stars, is another one of Grand Central Terminal’s most known features.
 However, eagle-eyed visitors will notice that the zodiac on the ceiling is depicted backward.

-Some have speculated that this was a mistake by the artist, Paul Helleu, but the real reason according to official documents is that the painter was inspired by a medieval manuscript that showed the heavens as they would have been seen from outside the celestial sphere.
+Some have speculated that this was a mistake by the artist, Paul Helleu, but according to official documents, the painter was inspired by a medieval manuscript that showed the heavens as they would have been seen from outside the celestial sphere.

 The famous ceiling has another, more recent, secret.
 If you look carefully, you will see a patch of dark on the carefully restored blue of the mural.
-This patch shows the color of the ceiling before restoration.
-It was left as a reminder of how much work was done.
+This spot shows the color of the ceiling before restoration, left as a reminder of how much work was done.